Code-Institute-Submissions/deborasantos28-ms4-riss-jewels-and-designs_MarResub/README.md

 * I've taken some inspiration from mitchdavenport88 Readme.md

 * A huge thank you to my family and friends for testing the website and give me feedback that was so valuable when making this project.
-* A huge thank you mostly to my partner for letting me use her products to create her ficticions store.
+* A huge thank you mostly to my partner for letting me use her products to create her ficticious store.
 All her products are incredibly well made and with lots of hours of hardwork into them.
 I couldn't be more proud to be able to showcase her products (even if it is a ficticious purpose only).

 ## Contents